 Provide the name, title, and contact information for the authorized organization representative (AOR) who is submitting the application on behalf of the institution.
-This person, often called an "authorizing official," is typically the institution's president, vice president, executive director, board chair, provost, or chancellor.
+This person, often called an "authorizing official," is typically someone from the Office of Sponsored Projects, or the institution's president, vice president, executive director, or board chair.
 The institution's Grants.gov E-Business Point of Contact must designate the AOR.
+The AOR's signature must match the contact's name.
 See the Grants.gov Online User Guide.

-Supplementary Cover Sheet for NEH Grant Programs
+Supplementary Cover Sheet for NEH Grant Programs (Grants.gov form)